 When to Restring Your Tennis Racquet: A Guide for Serious Players

-If you're playing with a performance racquet—the kind designed for competitive play rather than casual weekend rallies—your strings matter more than you might think.
-Fresh strings can be the difference between a shot that lands exactly where you want it and one that sails long or dumps into the net.
+If you're playing with a performance racquet, your strings matter more than most players realize.
+Fresh strings can be the difference between a shot that lands exactly where you intended and one that sails long or dumps into the net.
+Dead strings don't just feel different — they actively work against you.

 Restring your racquet as many times per year as you play per week.